askui/askui/docs/docs/general/06-Tutorials/flutter-android-sample-app.md

 }
 ```

 5) (optional) The app is ready to be built but will throw deprecation warnings.
-If you want to clear the deprecation warnings, follow this step.
-[See this issue.](https://github.com/flutter/flutter/issues/89578#issuecomment-945916643)
+If you want to clear the deprecation warnings, follow this step ([See also this issue.](https://github.com/flutter/flutter/issues/89578#issuecomment-945916643)).

 ```shell
 # change the respective part inside the 'pubspec.yaml'